graphql/graphql-spec/spec/Section 3 -- Type System.md

 All directives within a GraphQL schema must have unique names.
 A directive and a type may share the same name, since there is no ambiguity between them.

+All types and directives defined within a schema must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.

 ## Types